inchkev/garden/README.md

 - Images (jpeg, png, webp, gif, apng, svg, bmp, ico), videos (mp4, webm), and audio (mp3, wav, ogg, m4a) are displayed as their html equivalents: \<img\>, \<video\>, \<audio\>.
 - Markdown (md) files are parsed into their relevant html.
 - Files with no extension have their contents displayed.
-An empty extensionless file makes for a great header.
+An empty extensionless file makes for a great visual header.
 - All other file types are direct links with no formatting.

 ## seeding guide for new gardeners